GroupProjectSem3/Haley/retrospectives.md

 ## Longed For/ Sad ##

-* Worked on few controls whixh took more time to bind it with backend code.
+* Worked on few controls which took more time to bind it with backend code.

 ## Action Items ##